Sueaty/Sueaty/README.md

 | 📱Employment📱  | 21.08~    | Ready to start my new career with you 🤟 | KIISE Undergraudate Paper |

-- 🔭 I’m currently working on creating user events collector by cloning VIBE, a global music application
-- 🌱 I’m currently learning SwiftUI and Core Data
-- 🤔 I’m looking for help with Combine framework (srsly...)

 <!--
 **Sueaty/Sueaty** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.